 In 2006 CLASS launched their digital video surveillance equipment initiative with the purchase of 13 camera systems.
 By September 2011, 100% of our school buses were equipped with digital video surveillance systems.

 First Time Rider is an education and awareness program designed to familiarize young children and their parents/guardians with school buses and school bus safety.
+Funded by the Province of Ontario, this videos has been created to provide a standardized first-time rider safety training program.

 The program is intended as a fun learning experience and is approximately 30 minutes in length, broken into smaller segments.
 The program has five (5) key areas of focus:

-- Animated CLASS safety video
+- Standardized provincial safety video

 - Review of basic safety procedures